signalfx/puppet_collectd/README.md

 write_queue_limit_low | WriteQueueLimitLow of the collectd.conf file
 collect_internal_stats | CollectInternalStats of the collectd.conf file
-log_file | The location of log file to be used by collectd write_http_timeout | Timeout option of write_http plugin write_http_buffersize | BufferSize option of write_http plugin
-write_http_flush_interval | FlushInterval option of write_http plugin
+log_file | The location of log file to be used by collectd log_level | The log level to be used by collectd write_http_timeout | Timeout option of write_http plugin write_http_buffersize | BufferSize option of write_http plugin write_http_flush_interval | FlushInterval option of write_http plugin